 Exploits due to Unpatched Vulnerabilities:

 One of the best attack surfaces for a cyber attacker is unpatched vulnerabilities.
-If an IT team fails to apply timely patches, run regular software updates, there is a space for exploiting the vulnerabilities.
+If an IT team fails to apply timely patches and run regular software updates, there is a space for exploiting the vulnerabilities.
 An unpatched application may enable malicious code and cause severe threats on a wide variety of Linux-based systems.

 Regular patching and updates are necessary because unpatched software creates vulnerabilities through which attackers exploit the computing devices in a network.
 Cyber attackers could enable ransomware-style encryption and other dangerous malicious code using the unpatched vulnerabilities, especially on Linux-based storage devices.
+This can be rectified by using Linux Vulnerability Management.

 Vulnerabilities in a Linux operating system will result in various attack vectors such as viruses, worms, ransomware, rootkits, etc. Cyber attackers will use the existing vulnerabilities to inject malicious code into a system without the user’s consent.
 They might steal sensitive business data or compromise the devices.